discordjs/guide/guide/preparations/README.md

 ### Installing on Linux

-If you're developing on Linux, you may consult [this page](https://nodejs.org/en/download/package-manager/) to determine how you should install Node.<br />On that note, there's a possibility that you may already have Node \(e.g. if you're using a VPS\).
+If you're developing on Linux, you may consult [this page](https://nodejs.org/en/download/package-manager/) to determine how you should install Node.<br />On that note, there's a possibility that you may already have Node \(e.g., if you're using a VPS\).
 You can check by running the `node -v` command.
 If it outputs something like <branch version="11.x" inline>`v8.0.0`</branch><branch version="12.x" inline>`v12.0`</branch> or higher, then you're good to go!
 Otherwise, take a look at the page linked above for instructions on installing Node on your OS.

 ::: warning
 If you _do_ have Node installed, but have an older version \(i.e. anything below <branch version="11.x" inline>8.0.0</branch><branch version="12.x" inline>12.0</branch>\), you should upgrade to the latest version. <branch version="11.x" inline>Discord.js v11</branch><branch version="12.x" inline> Discord.js v12</branch> requires Node <branch version="11.x" inline>8.0.0</branch><branch version="12.x" inline>12.0</branch> or higher.